-- The Glico Group, as for the crops of 2021-2022 and thereafter, will purchase 100% of the cacao beans from the producers Glico is supporting through its procurement channels. - The Glico Group will implement the following four local support programs in Ghana. - 1.
+- Efforts in procurement of cacao beans - We promote procurement of cacao beans that provide support to farmers through the purchasing route.
+Since 2021, such cacao beans have made up 100% of our cacao bean procurement rate.
+In addition, we also declared our commitment regarding cacao procurement in 2022, and at the same time, conducted the following activities. - The Glico Group will implement the following four local support programs in Ghana. - 1.
 To develop, by the end of 2026, certain mechanisms that comply with Child Labor Free Zone (CLFZ) certification requirements, for preventing and improving child labor problems in villages within Assin Fosu District where we purchase cacao beans. - 2.
 To create, by the end of 2025, an environment where all children (including those currently not attending school) will be able to attend school in villages within Assin Fosu District where we purchase cacao beans. - 3. .
 To continue providing, before the end of 2025, support for developing or improving basic social infrastructure of villages within Assin Fosu District where we purchase cacao beans so that we aim to improve the quality of people's life there. - 4.
 To continue providing, before the end of 2026, fertilizer and farm management guidance or coaching to farmers of villages within Assin Fosu District where we purchase cacao beans so that we aim to improve productivity and income of farmers there. - Report on cacao procurement initiatives will be made as appropriate in the CSR Report.